HaRa909/Sentence-Predictor/README.md

 A class used to perform analysis on the Markov chain.
 It predicts the next word, next N words, or tries to complete a sentence.
 The program uses a modified version of Dijkstra's shortest weighted path algorithm on a probability graph.
 Since the probabiltiies must be multiplied against each other whenever a new edge is traversed, we use `Log(probabilityA * probabilityB) = Log(probabilityA) + Log(probabilityB)` as this is a more numerically stable way.
 This results in negative Dijkstra's since probabilities are all less than 1, however, since we are maximizing positive values, there is no issue that comes from this.

 # Main.java
 A class used to combine everything together.
 It will read the file containing the sentences, build the frequency matrix and have it converted into a Markov chain, it handles all the file writing and user input/output.
+Upon reading the file all words are converted to lowercase since capitalization doesn't tell anything too important.
 There is a basic CLI implemented with the following options:
 ```
 0 : quit
 1 : predict next word